 - Model good behavior.
 Children copy their parents’ behaviors.
 When you’re driving with your children in the car, make sure to engage in safe driving behaviors.
 Not only will it become routine for you, but it will show them how they should treat their vehicles when they’re old enough to drive.

 At Slack Davis Sanger, our Texas car accident lawyers represent drivers, passengers, and pedestrians killed or seriously injured in distracted driving collisions.
 If someone else’s negligence caused you harm, we have the skills, experience, and resources you want on your side.
-To schedule a free consultation at one of our offices in Austin, Dallas, or Forth Worth, please call 888-340-4028, or fill out our contact form.

 The firm handles cases involving catastrophic personal injuries and deaths.
 Our work spans three decades of handling airplane and helicopter crashes, truck and car accidents, oilfield and construction accidents, and other devastating accidents.
 We try lawsuits throughout the country in both federal and state courts and have recovered hundreds of millions of dollars for our clients.
 To date, we have handled or tried cases in 47 states, read more about our attorneys and firm.